stakater/tronador-docs/content/tronador_config.md

 ##### Basic Access Authentication

-To authenticate towards a Git repository over HTTPS using basic access authentication (in other words: using a username and password), the referenced Secret is expected to contain .data.username and .data.password values.
+To authenticate towards a Git repository over https using basic access authentication (in other words: using a username and password), the referenced Secret is expected to contain .data.username and .data.password values.

 ```yaml
 apiVersion: v1